graydon/ivy-notes/markdown/recursion.md

 q=t, base(N,X)=0, step(N,X,Y)=Y/N+X, fun(N,X) = sum2(N,X)
 ```

 This is somewhat as if the functions were "curried", in which case the free symbol `fun` would match the partially applied term `sumdiv N`.
-Since IVy's logic doesn't allow for partial application of functions, extended matching provides an alternative.
+Since Ivy's logic doesn't allow for partial application of functions, extended matching provides an alternative.
 Notice that, to match the recursion schema, a function definition must be recursive in its *last* parameter.

 Induction
 =========

 The default tactic can't generally prove properties by induction.
-For that IVy needs manual help.
+For that Ivy needs manual help.
 To prove a property by induction, we define an invariant and prove it by instantiating an induction schema.
 Here is an example of such a schema, that works for the non-negative integers:

 ```
 axiom [ind[u]] {